 Ever since I was twelve years old I knew that I wanted to become a therapist.
 Life took me on many side routes through a handful of different jobs before I decided to enroll at Southwestern College to become a counselor.
-My first job, which I started at age fourteen, and did up until I was 26 was constructional painting of restaurants.
-Most of the time I was not in school I was on the road painting restaurants, roof tops, dumpsters, and parking lots.
-I also worked on and off at my father’s Endodontic practice doing work such as taking pictures of root canals and filming micro-surgeryies, in addition to preparing data and electronic records.
+My first job, which I started at age fourteen and worked until I was 26, was constructional painting of restaurants.
+Most of the time when I was not in school, I was on the road painting restaurants, roof tops, dumpsters, and parking lots.
+I also worked on and off at my father’s Endodontic practice doing work such as taking pictures of root canals and filming micro-surgeries, in addition to preparing data and electronic records.

 Finishing my undergrad degree in Psychology took me seven years, mainly because I was attending school part-time and at the same time trying to “make it” in the music industry.
 I had another dream that also started at age twelve, of becoming a rock star like Ozzy Osbourne and Alice Cooper, so during my undergrad years I was writing and recording music.
 I made a few albums of my own and worked at a guitar shop selling music equipment.
 I came to realize that music was much more fun as a hobby, and disillusioning to carry out as a career.
 In other words, I was not up on stage with a banner dropping behind me doing guitar solos for 10,000 people a night, making the big bucks, but rather selling guitar strings during the day, while promoting my self-released albums online at night.